The Problem Solving Method

 - businesses build successful, new products and services,

-- they achieve operational excellence, continual improvement and contingency planning.
+- businesses achieve operational excellence, continual improvement and contingency planning.

-- they remove pain points, maximise profits and reduce operational expenditure.
+- businesses remove pain points, maximise profits and reduce operational expenditure.

-- they increase share price, please shareholders and customers/users, and leave their competitors in the dust.
+- businesses increase share price, please shareholders and customers/users, and leave their competitors in the dust.

-- they leverage the right innovation and technology,
+- businesses leverage the right innovation and technology,

 - development is quicker, cheaper and right-first-time.